-Public sector organizations around Europe are introducing platforms as part of their digital strategies, but we still have a limited understanding of the challenges associated with establishing platforms in the public sector (Fishenden & Thompson, 2013; Brown et al., 2017).
-Current research has mainly addressed platforms in the commercial sector (Parker et al., 2016).
-While the insights from this existing research are highly relevant, there are also important areas where the digital infrastructures can be expected to differ: The technical, regulatory and organisational complexity in the public sector is much higher than for commercial platforms.
-Multiple different public sector organisations at different government levels are involved in information flows and data custody.
-The development of national and regional solutions is usually undertaken as joint endeavour between public and private actors, to stimulate socio-economic benefits and innovation, involving a diverse portfolio of systems and registers.
+Current research has mainly addressed platforms in the commercial sector and for private interests (Parker et al., 2016).
+While the insights from this research are highly relevant, there are also important areas where platformization for public interests can be expected to differ as the technical, regulatory and organisational complexity can be much higher.
+The notion of `public’, is broadly defined to include governmental, non-profit, and non-governmental organizations that act in the public interest, as opposed to private gain.
+The development of national and regional platforms for public interests can be undertaken as joint endeavour between public and private actors at multiple levels, to stimulate socio-economic benefits and innovation, involving a diverse portfolio of systems and registers.
 Furthermore, the role of the citizens not as mere service recipients but as contributors and co-creators is becoming more central while security concerns, government´s responsibility for citizens´ privacy and citizens´ demand for transparent use of data are rising (Linders, 2012; Nam, 2012).

-- Network effects of synergizing rather than competing in the public sector domain
+- Network effects of synergizing rather than competing in the public domain

 - How platforms shift work practices of public sector professionals with the inclusion of citizens

 - Empirical studies of platformization, including the gradual process of establishing a platform

 - How technical and organizational structures and governance regimes shape and are shaped by specific public interests concerns